1. Overview of CloudVeneto

 Personal private projects are discouraged and are created only for convincing reasons.

-Cloud instances are by default “visible” from the Local Area Networks (LANs) of both INFN Padova/Unipd Physics Dept. and INFN-LNL.
-This means that e.g. users can access via ssh VMs of the Cloud directly from their desktops located in INFN Padova/Physics Dept. or INFN Legnaro.
-It is then possible to control which services/ports can be accessed using the security groups (discussed later) and firewalls on the relevant VMs.
+The virtual instances created on INFN projects (and some Unipd DFA projects) are by default “visible” from the Local Area Networks (LANs) of both INFN Padova/Unipd Physics Dept. and INFN-LNL.
+This means that e.g. users can access via ssh VMs of the Cloud directly from their desktops located in INFN Padova/Physics Dept. or INFN Legnaro without going through the gate machine.

 If needed, e.g. if a VM should host a service accessible from the Internet, such VM on the Cloud can be given a public IP.
 If this is the case please contact email@example.com.